Skip to main content

 Course Design

-• Conditional (GAI use permitted with boundaries)
+• Conditional (AI use permitted with boundaries)

-• Open (GAI use is permitted)
+• Open (AI use is permitted)

 Course Delivery